paulvha/ThingMagic/Arduino_lib_special/README.md

 - 1. By default the library assumes your board is an M6E_Nano and in case you set for region REGION_NORTHAMERICA it will use REGION_NORTHAMERICA2 as is how it was.
 If you really want to use REGION_NORTHAMERICA with an M7E, change nano.begin(NanoSerial) to nano.begin(NanoSerial,ThingMagic_M7E_HECTO);
 - 2. This library was already supporting setting the GPIO's on the M6E Nano since August 2019.
 Starting the new Sparkfun library they have added this option as well with different calls.
 I have included those in this library, included their example9.
 I also kept the earlier ones for backward compatibility.

-None of your existing sketches needs a change in order to work with the updated library on the M6E.
+None of your existing sketches needs a change in order to work with the updated library.
-However if using the M7E in the sketch setupNano() routine change

-nano.begin(NanoSerial); //Tell the library to communicate over serial port <br>
-to <br>
-nano.begin(NanoSerial, ThingMagic_M7E_HECTO); //Tell the library to communicate over serial port

 ## Nano M6E on UNO-R4
 Note: This has been tested on an UNO-R4 Wifi and works with the following remarks.